 Why are companies betting on neuromarketing?

-Thanks to traditional market research, brands know what the consumer thinks and verbalises through explicit research techniques, such as surveys, focus groups, and interviews, and are able to analyse consumer behaviour with observation techniques.
+Thanks to traditional market research, brands know what the consumer thinks and verbalizes through explicit research techniques, such as surveys, focus groups, and interviews, and are able to analyze consumer behavior with observation techniques.
 But in an increasingly competitive reality, this information can be insufficient.

 Neuromarketing was born a few years ago, and this discipline has been a revolution in market research: it is a new way to know more about and enter the mind of the consumer, extracting information related to motivations and attitudes, emotional reactions and cognitive processes through implicit research techniques.
 It is different to traditional market research in that it extracts this information by applying neuromarketing research techniques, such as brain imaging (EEG or functional magnetic resonances), eye tracking, measuring galvanic skin responses or heart rates (GSR or HRV), among other parameters.

 Neuromarketing is a new tool that complements traditional research, to help brands understand their clients in a holistic manner.
 Not only large companies, such as Google, Microsoft, Disney, Hyundai, and Coca-Cola, are conscious of its possibilities and make use of this new type of research- many new or smaller companies also carry out these types of studies to know more about the decision-making process, what motivates purchasing decisions, how to improve the usability of their websites, test their product, optimize social media or ad campaigns to improve conversion rate, create a sense in brands, and assess their traditional or digital marketing strategies, among many others.